Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Structural GMVAR model

 To exemplify, if $d=4$, $\lambda_{m1}\neq\lambda_{m4}$ for some $m$, $\lambda_{m2}\neq\lambda_{m4}$ for some $m$, and $\lambda_{m3}=\lambda_{m4}$ for all $m$, the following constraints lead to global identification of last shock:

 and so on.
 Condition~\ref{cond:zero} is satisfied in each of the above examples, because the third shock has a strict sign constraint for the variable that the last shock imposes a strict zero constraint.
-As is demonstrated above, the structural shocks can often be identified with flexible constraints even when some of the eigenvalues are identical for all the reduced form error covariance matrices.
+As is demonstrated above, the structural shocks can often be identified with flexible constraints even when some of the eigenvalues are identical for all regimes.